TimotheeMB/ProjectS4/Report.md

 # Crowd simulator

 ## Specifications
-The main goal of our crowd simulator is to observe the displacements of people in a room in the special case where they all want to reach the exit as soon as possible (for example because of a fire inside a buildling).
+The main goal of our crowd simulator is to observe the displacements of people in a room in the special case where they all want to reach the exit as soon as possible (for example because of a fire inside a building).
 With more details, we also wanted to :

 - Choose or create an environment
 - Choose where to put the obstacles, the exit and the danger
 - Choose the number of people inside, their position
-- Choose different types of behaviours (panic, calm, selfish, aware of their environment)
+- Choose different types of behaviors (panic, calm, selfish, aware of their environment)

 ## Description of the problem
 We knew we would have difficulties in making the people go to a special point avoiding being stuck by an obstacle.